FreedomToTibet/rapid-pizza-react/README.md

 - add to your order priority;
 - use geolocation to auto fill in the delivery address.

-This Single Page Application (SPA) uses react-fast-pizza-api.onrender.com/api a database.
+This Single Page Application (SPA) uses react-fast-pizza-api.onrender.com/api as database.

 ### Technologies used in development: